JvEztraaaa/library-management-system/README.md

 Follow these steps to set up the project on your local machine:

 1. **Install XAMPP**
-   Download and install [XAMPP], if you haven’t already.
+   Download and install [XAMPP](https://www.apachefriends.org/index.html), if you haven’t already.

 2. **Clone the Repository**
    Open your terminal or command prompt and navigate to the `htdocs` directory inside your XAMPP installation folder: